bungle/lua-resty-tsort/README.md

 -- sorted = nil
 -- err = "There is a circular dependency in the graph.
 It is not possible to derive a topological sort."
 ```

+## Alternatives

+Before developing this library, I asked on #lua channel on Freenode if anyone knows a library that does
+topological sort.
+I also tried to search for a library.
+Unfortunately I didn't find anything.
+But, there
+was already a library from the great @starius called [toposort](https://github.com/starius/toposort/).
+`toposort` looks really nice and it has a lot more features compared to `lua-resty-tsort`.
+So you may want to
+take a look to that as well especially if you are looking for a more full featured library.
+I have not
+benchmarked these libs or compared them to C-implementation of tsort or other alternatives.
+If your graph
+is not too big, say you use these to sort Javascript / CSS files or something similar, I think the performance
+is not an issue.

 ## License